The way hotels are owned, managed and structured is complicated and unique to the hospitality industry.

 The management structure of a hotel plays an important role in your employment, legally speaking.
 But it is also important to understand because you need to understand who your ultimate boss is.

-I am going to break down for you the three different stakeholders involved in the ownership and management of a hotel, how they work together, and give you a real-life example to put it all into perspective.
+This article breaks down for you the three different stakeholders involved in the ownership and management of a hotel, how they work together, and a real-life example puts it all into perspective.

-The three stakeholders in hotel ownership and management
+The 3 stakeholders in hotel ownership and management

 These are the three key stakeholders in the ownership and management of a hotel, however, the divide is not always between three of them.
 Let’s look into each one of these and see how they work together.